Treptoplatypus solidus

 Treptoplatypus solidus, is a species of weevil found in Asia and Australia.

 Description

 Body length is about 0.20 mm.
-Female with pitted area almost V-shaped in outline.
-There are about 50 pits.
-The inner process of the pit is slender and small.
-Male is without any integumentary pits in pronotum.
+The females have a pitted area that is almost V-shaped in outline.
+There are about 50 pits that have a slender and small inner process.
+The males do not have any integumentary pits in pronotum.
 Forecoxal and mesocoxal cavities are mycetangium-shaped.